 Egg donation procedure step by step

 Once the egg donor has been accepted, it is possible to start the egg donation cycle.
-The whole process takes a few minutes and consists of the following steps:
+The process takes the following steps:

 Ovarian stimulation of donor

-The donor undergoes hormonal ovarian stimulation treatment to ensure that more eggs develop than in a natural cycle, in which only one would mature, thus increasing the chances of success.
+The donor undergoes hormonal ovarian stimulation treatment to ensure that more eggs develop than in a natural cycle, in which only one would mature.
+Having more eggs available increases the chances of success.

 Then, by means of follicular puncture, the developed eggs are extracted.
 The mature ones are fertilized in the laboratory with sperm from the recipient's partner or from an anonymous sperm donor which depends on the characteristics of each couple.